darkconsole/dse-untamed-2/.github/README.md

 * WASD - Moves around the perk menu.
   (whatever keys moves you forward backwards left right)

-* TAB - Close Perk Menu
+* TAB - Back out of a menu, and close the entire menu.
   (whatever key opens the normal Skyrim + menu, closes this menu)

 * R - Show a tip about what the selected perk does.
   (whatever key sheaths your weapons)

-* Enter - Buy the selected perk.
+* E - Buy the selected perk.
   (whatever key normally triggers Activate prompts)

+# Optional ESPs

+## dse-untamed-2-beast-tweaks.esp

+Tries to...

+* Prevent Bears and Cats from laying down while they are in active follow mode. because once they do they will sit there until they feel like not sitting there with nothing you can do about it.

+* Make wolves not howl every 3 gd seconds.

 # General Abilities